Skip to content

 # => jq extracts dependency list

-Why It Matters: Output capture enables integration with existing toolchains.
-Claude becomes one stage in larger pipeline.
-Example: Claude analysis → jq filtering → dashboard upload.
-This leverages Unix philosophy - combine simple tools for complex workflows.
-Integrate Claude into existing CI/CD without rewriting pipelines.
+Why It Matters: Output capture enables seamless integration with existing toolchains - Claude becomes one intelligence stage in a larger pipeline.
+Example: Claude analysis → jq filtering → dashboard upload → Slack notification.
+This leverages Unix philosophy of composing simple tools for complex workflows.
+Integrate Claude Code into existing CI/CD infrastructure without rewriting pipelines, incrementally adding AI capability to proven automation.

 Git Hooks with Claude Code (Examples 19-20)